rio-labs/rio/rio/snippets/snippet-files/howtos/deployment.md

 ## Manual deployment

 You can of course self host your app, like you would any other website.
-Since Most Python web servers aren't meant to be directly visible to the internet, we'll it's recommended to use a reverse proxy such as Nginx.
+Since most Python web servers aren't meant to be directly visible to the internet, it's recommended to use a reverse proxy such as Nginx.

 **Run your Rio app on a local port**, such as 8000.
 Make sure that Rio is running in release mode.
 This will make it run faster, use less memory and